Meet Jewish Gateways Participant Lindsay Sweetnam

 Lindsay and Dan Sweetnam live in Walnut Creek with their children Lucia (5) and Morgan (2).
 Lindsay’s father is Jewish, but she grew up without any formal Jewish education, and Dan is not Jewish.
 As they became parents, Lindsay wanted her daughters to have a positive connection to being Jewish and began to explore Judaism for herself.

 She started by participating in the Judaism for Grownups series that Rabbi Bridget taught last year and learned a lot.
-Now she comes to the Open-Minded Torah classes as often as she can.
+Now she comes to the Torah for Everyone classes as often as she can.
 Lindsay and her family also enjoy participating in a variety of Jewish Gateways activities, from a Purim celebration to summer Shabbats in the Park to High Holidays.

 "I love the open environment of Jewish Gateways.
 There's never an assumption about what people know or don't know.
 I appreciate the explanations, and how they never feel condescending.
 And I love the encouragement to find ways to make Judaism meaningful for our family.
 I enjoy spending time with intelligent and interesting adults (away from my children) learning fascinating history and challenging ourselves with material that relates to our lives.
 And finally, I enjoy beginning to build a Jewish community for the first time.”